terascope/teraslice/docs/packages/data-mate/functions.md

 **Type:** `FIELD_TRANSFORM`

-> Trims whitespace or characters from string
+> Trims whitespace or characters from the beginning and end of a string

 #### Arguments